amazon-connect/amazon-connect-realtime-transcription/README.md

     - startFragmentNum (will be provided after the successful execution of the "Start Media Streaming" block in Amazon Connect)
     - connectContactId (The contact ID for this call)
     - transcriptionEnabled
-        - Possible values are either `TRUE` or `FALSE`
+        - Possible values are either `true` or `false`
-        - default behavior if this is not passed is FALSE (no transcription will occur)
+        - default behavior if this is not passed is false (no transcription will occur)
+        - This value can be set dynamically in the Amazon Connect Contact Flow as a contact attribute that the trigger lambda function will use and pass to this Java lambda function
+    - saveCallRecording
+        - Possible values are either `true` or `false`
+        - default behavior if this is not passed is false (audio file will not be uploaded to S3)
         - This value can be set dynamically in the Amazon Connect Contact Flow as a contact attribute that the trigger lambda function will use and pass to this Java lambda function
 - Create (or use an existing) S3 bucket for the audio files to be uploaded
 - If you would like to use the real-time transcription feature: